Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Matchup vs. Dallas

-- The Cowboys allow 112.8 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- Mitchell will go up against a Cowboys squad that allows 112.8 rushing yards per game and is the NFL's 17th-ranked rush defense.

 - This year the Cowboys are ranked seventh in the NFL in rushing touchdowns conceded (13).